-10 Nov when one is two and two is one and when things go wrong, they go wrong
+10 Nov When one is two and two is one and when things go wrong, they go wrong

 Last Saturday evening we went to bed early as we only had one couple staying – only to be cruelly awoken at 11.45 by the gate bell being rung – repeatedly… As I have a slight hearing impairment the bell is set to ring very loudly and to discourage people from ringing it repeatedly it is also set to ring loudly at the gate.
-Desmond went down to open the gate as we could see that these people were not taking no answer for an answer.
+Desmond went down to open the gate as we could see that these people were not taking ‘no’ for an answer.

 To my surprise I could hear that he was actually booking them in – we normally, as a security measure, do not take off-street bookings after hours.
 It transpired that they had made an online booking earlier and for some reason the text message notification never came through on my mobile phone, so I did not know about their arrival as I never checked my computer between returning from a late afternoon movie, making dinner and retiring early.
 That they did not think it unacceptable to book in nearly midnight without prior arrangement just added to the chain of events of how things go very wrong when they start going wrong.